kalejaiyeoluwadara/Digital-KYC-Platform/FACE_TRACKING_IMPLEMENTATION.md

 ## Overview

-Replaced the simulated head movement detection with real face tracking using TensorFlow.js and MediaPipe FaceMesh model - the same technology used by fintech apps for liveness verification.
+Replaced the simulated head movement detection with real face tracking using MediaPipe FaceMesh - the same technology used by fintech apps for liveness verification.

 ## Technologies Used

-- **@tensorflow/tfjs** (v4.22.0): Core TensorFlow.js library
+- **@mediapipe/face_mesh** (v0.4.1633559619): MediaPipe FaceMesh for detecting 468 facial landmarks
-- **@tensorflow-models/face-landmarks-detection** (v1.0.6): MediaPipe FaceMesh model for detecting 468 facial landmarks
+- **@mediapipe/camera_utils** (v0.3.1675466862): Camera utilities for video stream processing

 ## How It Works